boomtown15/apigw-lambda-deployment/README.md

 > [!NOTE]
 > There are 3 deployment options available:
-> [Stand-alone CDK](#deployment-stand-alone-cdk) for testing the deployment procedures manually
+> 1. [Stand-alone CDK](#deployment-stand-alone-cdk) for testing the deployment procedures manually
-> [Github Actions Workflow](#deployment-for-github-actions) for testing via a GitHub actions pipeline
+> 2. [Github Actions Workflow](#deployment-for-github-actions) for testing via a GitHub actions pipeline
-> [GitLab Pipeline](#deployment-for-gitlab) for testing via a GitLab pipeline
+> 3. [GitLab Pipeline](#deployment-for-gitlab) for testing via a GitLab pipeline

 ## Understanding the Deployment Strategy

-The deployment uses AWS CodeDeploy's Canary deployment configuration, which:
+The deployment uses AWS CodeDeploy's Canary deployment configuration:
 - Starts by routing 25% of traffic to the new version for Dev alias, waiting 1 minute to shift additional traffic
 - Starts by routing 10% of traffic to the new version for Prod alias, waiting 3 minutes to shift additional traffic
 - Both deployments have CloudWatch alerts to rollback the deployment if any errors are encountered with the new version during the wait period